andersfylling/disgord/README.md

 Yes, the wiki might hold some information.
 But I believe everything will be placed within the "docs" package in the end.

 ## Git branching model
 The branch:develop holds the most recent changes, as it name implies.
-There is no master branch as there will never be a "stable latest release", for stable releases we use git tags.
-When a patch needs to be applied and help is needed a branch for the given commit will be created, and then deleted again when the patch tag is added.
+There is no master branch as there will never be a "stable latest branch" except the git tags (or releases).

 ## Mental model
 #### Caching
 The cache, of discord objects, aims to reflect the same state as of the discord servers.
 Therefore incoming data is deep copied, as well as return values from the cache.
 This lib handles caching for you, so whenever you send a request to the REST API or receive a discord event.
 The contents are cached auto-magically to a separate memory space.

 As a structure is sent into the cache module, everything is deep copied as mentioned, however if the object hold discord objects consistent of a snowflake, it does not do a deep copy.
-It converts given field to a nil, and stores the snowflake only in a separate struct/map.
+It converts given field to a nil, and stores only the snowflake in a separate struct/map.
 This makes sure that there will only exist one version of an object.
 Making updating fairly easy.
-When the object goes out of cache, a copy is created and every sub object containing a snowflake is deep copied from the cache as well, to create a wholesome object.
+When the object goes out of cache, a copy is created and every sub object containing a snowflake is deep copied from the cache as well, to return a wholesome object.

 #### Requests
-For every REST API request (which is the only way to get objects from the discord interface, without waiting for changes as events) the request is rate limited auto-magically by the library (caching coming soon for resource funcs).
+For every REST API request the request is rate limited auto-magically by disgord.
 The functions in `resource` pkg are blocking, and should be used with care.
-For async requests, use the methods found at the `Session` interface, such as:
-`Session.User(userID)` which returns a channel.
-The channel will get content from the REST API, if not found in the cache.
+In the future there might be implementations of channel methods if requested.

 #### Events
 The reactor pattern with goroutines, or a pro-actor pattern is used.
-This will always be the default behavior, synchronous triggering of listeners might be implemented in the future.
+This will always be the default behavior, synchronous triggering of listeners might be implemented in the future as an option.
 Incoming events from the discord servers are parsed into respective structs and dispatched to either a) callbacks, or b) through channels.
 Both are dispatched from the same place, and the arguments share the same memory space.
 So it doesn't matter which one you pick, chose your preference.

 ## Quick example